LGsusM69/project2_simmer/README.md

 Features

-Search for recipes by ingredients
+-Search for recipes by ingredients
-Create and save your own recipes
+-Create and save your own recipes
-View saved recipes in your profile
+-View saved recipes in your profile
-Google OAuth integration for user authentication Technologies Used
+-Google OAuth integration for user authentication

-Node.js
-Express.js
-MongoDB
+Technologies Used

+-Node.js
+-Express.js
+-MongoDB
-EJS (Embedded JavaScript) for templating
+-EJS (Embedded JavaScript) for templating
-Axios for making HTTP requests to the Spoonacular API Google OAuth for user authentication
+-Axios for making HTTP requests to the Spoonacular API -Google OAuth for user authentication

 # Screenshot